GabrielPontolillo/qucheck/README.md

 The results will be stored in the `case_studies/mutation_test_results` directory as CSV files.

-(3 property, 100 input, 2500 and 4200 shots experiments will also be performed, and will be present in the results)
+(3 property, 100 input, 2500 and 4200 shots experiments will also be performed, and will be present in the results, which we use as a basis for comparison in RQ2)

 ### RQ2: